10 Questions You’ll Likely Be Asked in Your French Job Interview (and How to Answer Them)

 (Talk to me about your professional experience.)

 Let’s say you’re applying for a job at a tutoring agency.
+Here’s an example of how you could answer this inquiry:

 Pendant mes études je travaillais comme guide touristique et puis j’ai travaillé quatre ans comme comptable au sein d’une agence de voyage.
 Aujourd’hui je suis intéressé(e) par votre entreprise car elle me permettrait de relier ma passion pour le partage de mes connaissances en art et en histoire et mon caractère minutieux.

 (During my studies, I worked as a tour guide and then I worked as an accountant for a travel agency.
-Today I’m interested in your company because it would allow to me connect my passion for sharing my knowledge in art and history and my detail-oriented personality).
+Today I’m interested in your company because it would allow me to connect my passion for sharing my knowledge in art and history and my detail-oriented personality).

 2. Quel est votre parcours scolaire ?